-Hodge Pond and Frick Pond Loop Trail is a 6.6 mile lightly trafficked loop trail located near Livingston Manor, New York that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, mountain biking, and cross country skiing and is accessible year-round.
+Hodge Pond and Frick Pond Loop Trail is a 6.6 mile lightly trafficked loop trail located near Hardenburg, New York that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 cross country skiing